romainminaud/anchorspdf-python/examples/yousign/README.md

 }
 ```

-- Use anchorspdf to get the coordinates of the corresponding anchors and automatically create and enrich the related File Objects with the position attribute.
+- Use anchorspdf to get the coordinates of the corresponding anchors and automatically create and enrich the related File Objects with the position attribute using `enrich_field`function in `yousign.py`

 - Iter on the output to add the File Objects to the procedure